 So says D.H.
 Lawrence in The Lost Girl.
 It resonates with my almost constant dogging fear of falling into ordinariness.
-Irrational fear, maybe, but if I should wake up one morning with two fully developed arms, I would immediately have a debilitating identity crisis.
+Irrational fear, maybe,

 I have not always been this way.
 I used to crave the status quo, longing to disappear amongst my peers, accepted, respected, and unnoticed.
 I went to great lengths, and achieved the first two, but I never disappeared, and every new venture among unknown companions, was a reminder of still being on the outside.